 Always remember to secure and back up your footage.

 Kit odds and ends

 To round out your content creator starter kit, you should always remember we live in a battery-powered world.
-You can head to Amazon and find great deals on after-market batteries (opens in new tab), battery grips (opens in new tab), mounts (opens in new tab), and cages (opens in new tab).
+You can head to Amazon and find great deals on after-market batteries, battery grips, mounts, and cages.

-You will find that Amazon (opens in new tab), B&H Photo (opens in new tab), and Adorama (opens in new tab) are great resources for gear.
+You will find that Amazon, B&H Photo, and Adorama are great resources for gear.
 Adorama and B&H also have fantastic used cameras, lenses, and gear that is in excellent working condition and can save you a good amount of money.

 Based on our suggestions, you should be able to build your first content creator kit for under $2,500, which will help you create pro-level content in no time.
 If you're really frugal, you can get your kit together for just under $2,000, but sadly, camera gear becomes addictive, so be mindful of your budget.

 Get our in-depth reviews, helpful tips, great deals, and the biggest news stories delivered to your inbox.